On discrete rarefaction waves in a nonlinear Schr\"odinger equation toy model for weak turbulence: Conserved Quantities

 \section{Conserved Quantities}

-As they will be quite useful in our studies below, we recall here the results from Section 3 of \cite{CKSTT}, where the Toy Model is studied as a Hamiltonian dynamical system.
+As they will be quite useful in our studies below, we recall here the results from \cite[Section 3]{CKSTT}, where the Toy Model is studied as a Hamiltonian dynamical system.
 The Hamiltonian is given by

 and symplectic structure,